 It is more than physical assaults.
 Abusers may use a combination of tactics to gain or maintain control in a relationship.
 Domestic violence can include sexual, spiritual, verbal, emotional, psychological, and physical abuse.
 Abusers also use threats of harm, isolation, privilege, jealousy, finances, children, and systems—such as Welfare, Immigration, or Child Protective Services—to exert power over their victims.
 Stalking is also a form of domestic violence.

-Economic abuse occurs in 98% of abusive relationships, and can strip away financial stability and options regardless of a survivor’s socioeconomic background, impeding safety.
+One type of abuse, economic abuse, occurs in 98% of abusive relationships, and can strip away financial stability and options regardless of a survivor’s socioeconomic background, impeding safety.
 Economic dependency is the strongest predictor of a survivor’s decision to remain with or return to an abusive partner.
-Visit our Economic Empowerment Toolkit for more resources and information!

 Batterers often blame their abusive behavior on drugs or alcohol, stress, childhood abuse, or their partner.
 If your partner’s behavior makes you feel unsafe, you are not to blame.
 If you have experienced abuse, you may have feelings of isolation, fear, shame, and hopelessness.
 That’s normal and okay.
 You are not responsible for someone else’s violence.

 It is a crime if someone physically hurts or threatens you.
 No one has the right to hurt you, even if that person is a spouse, partner, or family member.